LumenPallidium/jepa/README.md

 I ran the model on Imagenet for 21 epochs (with 1.2M images per epoch).
 Note that the paper trains for 300 epochs, but I can't do that on my single GPU in any reasonable amount of time :).

-Due to self-superivsed objective, it's hard to evaluate how the JEPA is learning with e.g. validation or test set loss.
+Due to the self-superivsed objective, it's hard to evaluate how the JEPA is learning with e.g. validation or test set loss.
 I used several methods to evaluate the model.
 Like the paper, one such method was linear probes and KNN to test a frozen version of the model on Imagenet classification accuracy.
 Ideally, the model forms semantically-rich representation that will enable linear probes and KNN to perform well on classification.

 In addition to the metrics in the paper, I also looked into a few other metrics: